Follow this guide below if you receive the following error message:

 Avif server test failed.
 Your server might not be configured to display AVIF files properly.
 Serving Avif might cause your images to not load.
 Check your images, disable the AVIF option or update your web server configuration.

-The recommended method is via .htaccess, but it’s only available if you are using Apache or LiteSpeed as web server.
-If you are using NGINX or if you are having trouble after creating AVIF files on your site and the supporting browsers are downloading the images instead of displaying them, there is a solution available.
+If you are having trouble after creating AVIF files on your site and the supporting browsers are downloading the images instead of displaying them, or no image is displayed at all, there is a solution available, and it changes depending on the web server you are using.

 - These instructions are for advanced users only.
 If you need assistance, we kindly ask you to contact your hosting provider.